-- Colonoscopy (large intestine endoscopy)
+Colonoscopy (large intestine endoscopy)

-- Colon barium enema examination
+Colon barium enema examination

-- Fecal occult blood test (FOBT)
+Fecal occult blood test (FOBT)

 Blood test – carcinoembryonic antigen (CEA)

-- Digital rectal examination (DRE)
+Digital rectal examination (DRE)

 Tumour metastasis evaluation and cancer stage determination:

-- Computed tomography (CT)
+Computed tomography (CT)

-Treatment of colorectal cancer depends on the patient’s condition, which is determined based on the type, size, location, and degree of metastasis of the tumour, as well as the age and physical condition of the patient.
+Treatment of colorectal cancer depends on the patient’s condition, which is determined based on the type, size, location, and degree of metastasis of the tumor, as well as the age and physical condition of the patient.
 Surgery is the main treatment method used for colorectal cancer.
 Often, adjuvant chemotherapy and/or radiation therapy will be recommended as well.

-Surgery involves the removal of the colorectal tumour and surrounding tissues.
+Surgery involves the removal of the colorectal tumor and surrounding tissues.
 In the past, laparotomy (i.e. the traditional method) was mainly used.
 Nowadays, most patients choose to undergo minimally invasive procedures when possible, such as traditional minimally invasive surgery or robotic surgery.

 Targeted therapy employs molecular biology techniques that focus on the mechanisms by which cancer cells mutate, proliferate, and spread in an effort to inhibit their ability to grow and repair.

 Radiation therapy is the use of high-energy radiation to kill cancer cells.
-New systems such as Tomotherapy, a high-speed helical radiation system, direct radiation energy at the tumour, minimizing exposure of energy to normal cells and reducing the development of possible side effects, which may include damage to the small intestine, diarrhea, bloody stool, and poor absorption of food.
+New systems such as Tomotherapy, a high-speed helical radiation system, direct radiation energy at the tumor, minimizing exposure of energy to normal cells and reducing the development of possible side effects, which may include damage to the small intestine, diarrhea, bloody stool, and poor absorption of food.